Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `FixVehicleCalledShot`  (true/false, default true)
 >
-> Called shot have absolutely no effect on vehicles, as if game version 1.1.2.
+> Called shot have absolutely no effect on vehicles, as of game version 1.1.2.
 Set to true to make it work again.
 >
 > In the code, Mech Locations and Vehicle Locations are two separate data type, meaning there are two set of states and methods to handle hit location.
 And vehicle's called shot handling is incomplete.
 You can pick a called shot location, but it never reach the hit location routine.
 This can be verified by disabling this setting and enabling attack log.